 Liverpool have an early advantage in the Premier League title race.

-- Man City fan demands that Guardiola is sacked
+- Man City fan demands Guardiola be sacked

 - Check out our new GIVEMESPORT homepage